Speldosa/Speldosa.github.io/about/index.md

 </div>

 # About me
 My name is Martin Asperholm.
-I'm a cognitive scientist interested in science, philosophy, design and the intersection between the three afformentioned fields.
+I'm a cognitive scientist interested in science, philosophy, design and the intersection between the three aforementioned fields.
 I also like to be creative.

 Currently, I'm a PhD student at [The Division of Psychology](http://ki.se/en/cns/the-division-of-psychology) at [Karolinska Institutet](http://ki.se/en/startpage) in Stockholm.
 I also sing in [Stockholm's University Choir](http://www.stockholmsuniversitetskor.se).
-My CV can be downloaded [here](./Martin Asperholm CV.pdf).

 # About this site
 This site is my repository on the internet.
 It's where I post and organize all the content that I've created and that I think is worth sharing.